ChangWynn/CV/README.md

 - Genuine enthusiasm for learning new technologies and staying up-to-date with industry trends.
 - Recently completed Udemy certifications in React, JavaScript testing, Ruby testing, and The Linux Command Line Bootcamp, among others.

-I am currently learning advanced concepts of the React Framework and I intend to pursue my learning journey with React Native and GraphQL.
+I am currently learning advanced concepts of the React Framework and I intend to pursue my learning journey with React Native, GraphQL, AWS and so much more.

 ---